 Furthermore, only the child may be present in the photo (other people cannot be seen holding them up), and they must be facing the camera directly.

-Children old enough to understand and follow directions should adhere to the standard guidelines set out for adults (i.e., a neutral expression or slight smile with both eyes open).
+Children old enough to understand and follow directions should adhere to the standard passport photo rules for adults (i.e., a neutral expression or slight smile with both eyes open).

 Submission & Printing Guidelines

 💡 How many photos for a passport application?
-Despite confusion, the official US Department of State guidelines state that you must submit only one color passport photo for new US passport applications or renewals.
-The photo must be taken in the last 6 months and comply with all guidelines.
+Despite the confusion, the official US Department of State guidelines state that you must submit only one color passport photo for new US passport applications or renewals.
+The photo must have been taken within the last six months and comply with all guidelines.

 Submitting passport photos online

-For online applications, crease a MyTravelGov account and upload a digital passport photo that meets the official passport-style photo requirements:
+For online applications, create a MyTravelGov account and upload a digital image that meets the official US passport digital photo requirements:

 - Ensure your image is a JPEG file sized 240 kB or less.